ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 9) Click again on **Connect wallet** button (now you are in bidders profile)
 11) Type that you want to buy 10 kg in squere after "I want to buy"
 12) Click on button **Buy raspbeery** and wait process to finish

+## TODO
+1) Mobile QR code confirmaiton for deposit and buy function.
+This simple additional functionality can resolve problem of confirmation from the side of producer that certain amount of goods is recived in smartCOOP warehouse.
+And on this way we can close full circle from depositing to selling and lower countrparty risks involved and need from trust on the side of producers.

 ## Tech stack used for project